4rt-Net/4rt-Net/README.md

 - :lock:CTIA:lock:

 <br>
-- CTF's Done: <br>
+- CTF's Done:
 - :space_invader: Cyber Apocalypse (Hack the Box)
 - :snowflake:     Cyber Santa      (Hack the Box)
 - :boom: Nahamcon :boom:
 - :boom: Misc private CTF's :boom:
 <br>

-- This is my collection of scripts and tools for use in security engagements, be it offense or defense.
+This is my collection of scripts and tools for use in security engagements, be it offense or defense.
-- If you like what you see feel free to share and modify as you see fit.
+If you like what you see feel free to share and modify as you see fit.

-- ~ With that being said, always use your power for good! ~
-- These tools are for ethical hacking only, do not use for nefarious purposes.
+~ With that being said, always use your power for good! ~ These tools are for ethical hacking only, do not use for nefarious purposes.